SoroushHeidari1993/GitPlayground/README.md

-this is just a git playground a
+this is just a git playground for testing commands.